ahernandezlopez/AH3DPullToRefresh/README.md

 ## Credits ##

-Thanks to the code inspiration from [github.com/samvermette/SVPullToRefresh]SVPullToRefresh](SVPullToRefresh) by [github.com/samvermette](Sam Vernette) and [http://b2cloud.com.au/how-to-guides/ios-perspective-transform](this B2Cloud post) from [http://b2cloud.com.au/author/tom](Tom).
+Thanks to the code inspiration from SVPullToRefresh (http://github.com/samvermette/SVPullToRefresh) by Sam Vernette and http://b2cloud.com.au/how-to-guides/ios-perspective-transform by Tom from B2Cloud.

 ## Contact ##